 Nevada City, CA — Parishioners from Sierra Presbyterian Church were briefly horrified on Sunday when their re-enactment of baby Moses’ river journey went awry.
-Things got out of hand right after the small crowd placed an area infant into a small basket in Deer Creek just under the highway overpass and the brisk current swept the child downstream.
-The child was rescued down below the sewage plant by area musician and “farmer” Moonash who was bathing in the creek.
+Things got out of hand right after the small crowd placed an area infant into a small basket in Deer Creek just under the highway overpass, and the swift current swept the child downstream.
+The child was rescued below the sewage plant by area musician and farmer “Moonash,” who was bathing in the creek.

-“I was like, whoa!
-There’s a little baby in there man,” said Moonash speaking to Gish Gallop following the rescue.
+“I was like, bruh.
+Whoa!
+There’s a baby in there, man,” said Moonash speaking to Gish Gallop following the rescue.
 “I was just down there chilling.
-I just took this gnarly swim and then there’s this basket.
+I just took this gnarly swim, and then there’s this basket.
 I grabbed it before it went down the rapids there.
-You’d think the little guy would have been crying and all freaked out, but he was happy as could be.”
+You’d think the little guy would have been crying and all freaked out, but he was happy.”

 According to organizers, what was supposed to be a story of God’s grace, almost turned into a catastrophe.

 “I’m not sure where to begin,” said organizer and church Deacon William Ailes.
 “The idea was supposed to be an educational experience for our Sunday School kids, but the basket just got away from us.
 I guess we underestimated the current there.
 I mean, Moses didn’t go down the river either.
 He just hid in the tall reeds.
 But, unfortunately, it didn’t go that way.”

 Bystanders watching from above noticed the well-dressed group down at the creek and noted that they started screaming once the basket got away.